0xnarwhal/BadUSB/README.md

 Open `Arduino IDE` and paste the contents of the file.
 Load the script onto your `Bad USB`.

-*Note: Remember to alter the script contents to fit your needs, such as the attacker's HTTP server where you host the payload.*
+*Note: Remember to alter the script contents to fit your needs, such as the attacker's HTTP server where you are hosting the payload.*

 ## The Attack